brijeshb42/brijeshb42.github.io/_posts/2015-09-09-add-google-login-in-flask.md

     return render_template('index.html')
 {% endhighlight %}

 This route is only served to logged in user.
-If a user is not logged in, they are redirected to `login` root as set previously using `login_manager.login_view = "login"`.
+If a user is not logged in, they are redirected to `login` route as set previously using `login_manager.login_view = "login"`.

 ### Login URL:
 {% highlight python %}